-After July 1, 2019, employees who have previously taken mandatory reporter training will be required to take the two-hour training course before the expiration of their current training certificate.
 Once the training course has been taken, the certificate will remain valid for three years.
-Employees who have taken the post-July 1, 2019 two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.
+Employees who have taken the two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.